Snaatak-Infra-Titans/sprint-0/Ansible/Role/Directory_Structure.md

 Ansible roles provide a clean and standardized way to organize automation code.
 By understanding each directory and its purpose, you can build roles that are **modular, reusable, and easy to maintain**.

-For beginners, focusing on `tasks/`, `templates/`, and `handlers/` is a great starting point.
+You need to focus more on `tasks/`, `templates/`, and `handlers/` if you are a beginner.
 As you grow, mastering variable precedence and role dependencies will help you design more scalable and production-ready automation.

 A well-structured role not only simplifies automation but also improves collaboration across teams.